tmecklem/realtime-web/slides/index.md

 <!--

-(Katie?)
+(Katie)

-If there's only one thing you take away from this talk, let it be this.
-Building modern, trustworthy realtime web applications is not just a front-end concern.
+When we're talking about delivering information to users in real-time in a way that provides value to them—what information to expose when, how frequently, etc—it's easy to assign that responsibility to the UI/UX designers and move on.
+But, if there's only one thing you take away from this talk, let it be this.
+Building modern, trustworthy realtime web applications is not just a design concern.
+It's not even just a front-end concern.
 The problems we will describe might feel daunting, but we'll give you some tools and some things to consider when you encounter them.
  -->

 <!--